cdoucet/intphys/Pictures_examples/README.md

 * It will stand up and go down during video.
 * Movement speed can change.
 * It can spawn in occluded tests or trains.
-* In occluded test video, it will hides the magic trick.
 * They don't submit to physic laws.